keithasaurus/simple_html/README.md

     )
 ```

-One thing to keep in mind is that not all variants of `Node` will work as _arguments_ to a function like the
+One thing to remember is that not all variants of `Node` are hashable, and thus will work as _arguments_ to a function
-one above -- i.e. `list[Node]` is not cacheable.
-Another way to use `prerender` in combination with a caching function
+where the arguments constitute the cache key -- i.e. `list[Node]` is not hashable.
+Another way to use `prerender`
-is to prerender arguments:
+in combination with a caching function is to prerender arguments:

 ```python
 from simple_html import prerender, SafeString, h1, div, html, body, head, ul, li